 And I don’t have that much time today either, because I’ve got a project to work on and a meeting with someone, but I did say I’d put pictures up from the orchard, so here’s what I’ve got from the weekend (the rest are in my Flickr Photostream)….

 I don’t have tons of time today to blog, but I thought I’d put up a little bit about my weekend.
-Friday and I went to the Minnesota Orchestra.
+Friday Prince Charming and I went to the Minnesota Orchestra.
 I was a bit afraid I’d find it boring, but it was really good.
 It was especially fun to find those musicians who really enjoyed what they were doing.
 The guest violinist was one of those people, but there were some others as well, where it was fabulous to watch their facial expressions and movements.
 Time to go for violin lessons, I believe.

-Saturday, and and I went to Sponsels for our annual apple orchard trip.
+Saturday, Amanda and Liz and I went to Sponsels for our annual apple orchard trip.
 I’m still working on the photo page, and I’ll post the link there later.
 Here’s my two favorite pictures from the day:

 I’ll try to post the stories of the day along with the pictures by the end of today (no promises, though, with the “big meeting” this afternoon where we find out who’s positions are being eliminated – no worries, theoretically, since all those who are affected have already been told).

-Sunday, after sleeping in (I was soooooo tired), cleaning around the house, and a wonderful turkey & Havarti sandwich inspired by my time in San Francisco and trips to the Sourdough Bread Company aka Boudin (a great restaurant if you’re ever there), picked me up and we drove to charming Mendota, population 197, and visited a historical marker there that referenced Minnesota’s first governor.
+Sunday, after sleeping in (I was soooooo tired), cleaning around the house, and a wonderful turkey & Havarti sandwich inspired by my time in San Francisco and trips to the Sourdough Bread Company aka Boudin (a great restaurant if you’re ever there), Prince Charming picked me up and we drove to charming Mendota, population 197, and visited a historical marker there that referenced Minnesota’s first governor.

 We also took a nice long walk through part of Fort Snelling State Park (located quite inconveniently underneath the ascent-path of the airport), attempted to skip rocks, and generally enjoyed nature.
 Here’s my favorite picture from the day (OK, my only picture, and it didn’t turn out nearly as nicely as it looked in my experience of it):